AmbrogioMB/prova-da-eliminare/README.md

 - `test_inn_i_j_weights.csv`
     for every network of the ensemble, the weights distribution is collected.

 The last file, `test_inn.csv`, contains results on accuracy and label statuses.
-All the results are obtained by h
+All the results are obtained by analizing the generated csv files.

 ## Results